negishubham3503/solasta-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### npm install
+installs all the required packages

 ### `npx create-react-app solasta-app`
 above code generates  the basic dependencies and project